ZEPA aims to accelerate port decarbonization by making battery-electric container handling equipment affordable and accessible this decade.

 Yes, membership is open on a rolling basis.
 Please get in touch with the Secretariat for more information.

-It is intended to run for 12-18 months from January 2024.
-However, members can decide to extend the work program.
+It was intended to run for 12-18 months from January 2024.
+However, members have decided to extend the work program to 2025, meaning that ZEPA will continue for longer.

 ZEPA aims to retain focus to create impact over a short period.
 Research indicates that BE-CHE is the more realistic solution in the short to medium term because it is equally or more competitive than HE-CHE in most use cases: